New Hampshire Turtle is 30 Inches Long and Looks Like an Actual Dinosaur

 Now, 12 years later, Schlomo is still kicking!
-She has moved with us several times and is an important part of our family.
-She certainly keeps us on our toes, since we thought she was a dude for the first 8 years of her life.
-One day she decided to lay eggs, and to our shock and disbelief we found out that HE is actually a SHE.
-We kept the name Schlomo to avoid confusion, and of course we love her no matter what pronouns she identifies with.
+She has moved with us several times, and is an important part of our family.
+She certainly keeps us on our toes, since we thought she was a dude for the first eight years of her life.
+One day she decided to lay eggs, and to our shock and disbelief, we found out that HE is actually a SHE.
+We kept the name Schlomo to avoid confusion, and of course, we love her no matter what pronouns she identifies with.

-Speaking of turtles, the other day New Hampshire Fish and Game shared a photo of this big mama on their Facebook page (it could be a big papa, not sure of the gender)
+Speaking of turtles, New Hampshire Fish and Game shared a photo a while back of this big mama or papa on their Facebook page.

 The caption said: